 Plus, they do NOT contain the fillers, additives, preservatives and 'junk' of many cheaper brands.

-But, it's easy to get overwhelmed, and a bit confused, by the huge variety of different puppy food brands and formulas.
+But, it's easy to get overwhelmed, and a bit confused, by the huge variety of different puppy kibble brands and formulas.

 On this page you'll find some simple guidelines that will help you figure out what is a good puppy food (and what isn't) and whether or not it's right for your pup's age, breed or size.